 - Travel destination - Certain destinations can increase the cost of travel insurance.
 For example, long-haul destinations are pricier than European destinations.
 Why?
-Repatriation from faraway countries costs more, and healthcare can be more expensive outside Europe.
+Repatriation from faraway countries costs more, and medical expenses can be more expensive outside Europe.

-- Activities - You may have to get extra cover if you’re planning to participate in activities like winter or water sports.
+- Activities - You may have to get extra cover if you're planning to participate in activities like water or winter sports.

 - Length of travel - The longer your trip, the pricier your policy might be.